-Napoli Sotterranea is composed of a series of tunnels and quarries that date back to the Greek era and which are located at 40 meters deep.
-About 5000 years ago the Greeks began to dig underground to obtain stones for the construction of buildings and to make funerary hypogea, but it was the Romans who opened tunnels and galleries that served as aqueducts.
-These are the routes that can be visited with walks through the quarries that during the Second World War were also used as shelters by the population.
-In fact, there are still objects of daily life dating back to those times.
+Napoli Sotterranea is composed of a series of tunnels and quarries that date back to the Greek era and which are 40 meters deep.
+About 5000 years ago the Greeks began to dig underground to obtain stones for the construction of buildings and to create funerary hypogea, but it was the Romans who opened tunnels and galleries that served as aqueducts.
+These are the routes that can be visited with walks through the quarries which during the Second World War were also used as shelters by the population.
+In fact, there are still objects of everyday life dating back to those times.
 The visit also includes the entrance to the remains of the Greek-Roman Theater.

 Address: Piazza San Gaetano, 68 - 80138 Naples

 It extends under the small hill of Pizzofalcone and is an underground route built in the 1853 by Ferdinand II of Bourbon as a possible escape from the Royal Palace to the current Piazza Vittoria.
 Today it is a very popular tourist site, a very suggestive place where ancient monuments and engravings of the wells have been found and where old quarries were reopened and used during the Second World War as a shelter.
 They can be done four paths: the standard provides a walking itinerary accessible to all, that adventure is a visit to a cistern on board a raft, that caving with overalls and harness leads into tunnels and fascinating majolica cisterns.
 Finally, the Via delle Memorie starts or ends at the Palazzo Serra di Cassano with the octagonal courtyard and the monumental staircase.

 Address: Vico Del Grottone, 4 - 80132 Naples and Via D. Morelli C / O Parking Morelli (Piazza Vittoria Area) - 80121 Naples